|River Management Society Job Feed|

 River runners, outfitters and river managers have maintained a place at the forefront of establishing best practices for packing out human waste for decades.
 RMS offers excellent references for trip planners who want to be sure to pack the approved tools and equipment,and for river staff who might want to compare requirements among or between agencies, states or watersheds.
 Visit Better Boater Bathrooms.

-Handy Hydropower Summaries is a project pilot RMS has begun, in collaboration with the Hydropower Reform Coalition.
+Handy Hydropower Summaries is a project pilot RMS has begun, in collaboration with the Hydropower Reform Coalition (HRC).
 This year we have completed a half dozen summaries which distill lengthy (150 - 200+ pages) to brief, comprehensive resources from which citizens can learn the key elements of a hydropower license it relates to public use and enjoyment of rivers whose flows and access is affected by hydropower dams.
 Read on to see the Handy Hydropower Summaries completed thus far....

-Vision for a National Rivers Stewardship and Recreation "Database" or "Atlas" - Underway!
+National Rivers Stewardship and Recreation Database

 Do you think there should be a national resource for river information that can serve citizens and river professionals?
 We think so, and believe agency and public organizations agree.
 To say this is a large project is an understatement, and we are excited about the prospects.
 RMS continues to seek input as we work toward such a resource, a national recreation and stewardship resource for rivers, integrating information that exists and linking to partner data and websites.
 The NPS National River Data Inventory and Database Plan prepared by the River Management Society and Downstream Strategies, and Notes from 2-14-2013 Database Vision Call describe a starting point.